 On the flipside, there are successful companies that haven’t jumped on board when it comes to offering excessive employee perks.
 Amazon, for example, has notably made headlines for their harsh work environment and treatment of employees work-life balance.
 Amazon’s chairman, president and CEO even went on record in an interview, poking fun at the current popularity of offering employee perks and amenities.
 Employees at Amazon pay for their own lunch and have famously low salaries.
 And still, Amazon continues to grow.
 With 150,000 employees, people want to work there, too.

 What these two very different companies have in common is this: they both make the least loyal employees list for having incredibly high turnover.
-And while it seems unpredictable that Google, the most recognised and best place to work according to Forbes, would have as high of an employee turnover as Amazon, they are neck and neck at an average employee tenure of about 1 year.
+And while it seems unpredictable that Google, the most recognized and best place to work according to Forbes, would have as high of an employee turnover as Amazon, they are neck and neck at an average employee tenure of about 1 year.

 Replacing employees is incredibly expensive.
-In fact, organisations can expect to spend 30-50% of an entry level employee’s salary just to replace and onboard, 150% of mid-level employees salary, and around 400% for highly specialised employees.
+In fact, organizations can expect to spend 30-50% of an entry level employee’s salary just to replace and onboard, 150% of mid-level employees salary, and around 400% for highly specialized employees.
 It takes significant manpower and resources to onboard and train new employees.
 So when you look at a company like Google with 53,000 employees and a 1-year average tenure, you see millions of dollars being drained away in onboarding, hiring, training, and salaries.

 It’s clear that employee perks bring people in.
 But they aren’t making them stay.
 If Google can’t retain employees while offering extravagant perks, what principles can a company implement as a foundation to keep great employees?